OJBibby/ML-Zoomcamp-MidTerm/README.md

 	docker run -p 3000:3000 -it --rm medical-cost

 Images from successful hosting on the AWS elastic beanstalk cloud are in the folder "cloud_pics".
-cloud_prep.txt shows the commands used to set the model up on the cloud.
+cloud_prep.txt shows the commands that were used to set the model up on the cloud.